 I never sought psychological help when I was a young adult adoptee, but I really worked on those aspects that helped release me from all those negative words that described who I was—detached, but, hey, it took courage, honesty, and tenacity.
 If you don’t believe me, read my memoir My Mother My Daughter.

 Some of us have heard of reactive attachment disorder (RAD), a potential effect of abandonment as an infant or young child, when our adoptive parents become “nurturing enemies” ; we had early trauma and pushed away our new parents who attempted to get close to us emotionally.
-Sometimes it is not about RAD, but just plain aloofness.
-Sometimes we are afraid to get close to someone else for fear of rejection or loss—simply, abandonment.
+It is not always about RAD, but just plain aloofness.
+Others are afraid to get close to someone else for fear of rejection or loss—simply, abandonment.

 What can adoptees do for self-help?